verafristedt/Pitchonary-LiU-2018/README.md

-A website that records sound and makes a drawing depending on frequency and volume of that incoming sound.
+A website that records sound and makes a drawing depending on frequency and volume of the incoming sound.

+Read the final report (in Swedish) [here](Rapport.pdf).